 The 2017 Annual Conference of the Progress Educational Trust (PET) will explore the changing boundaries of reproductive medicine and research.
 The conference agenda can be found here, and details of attendance fees and how to book can be found here.

-The conference is supported by the Anne McLaren Memorial Trust Fund and the Edwards and Steptoe Research Trust Fund (silver sponsors), and by Ferring Pharmaceuticals and the London Women's Clinic (bronze sponsors).
+The conference is supported by the Anne McLaren Memorial Trust Fund and the Edwards and Steptoe Research Trust Fund (silver sponsors), and by the ART Institute of Washington, Ferring Pharmaceuticals, the London Women's Clinic and Vitrolife (bronze sponsors).

 Conference sessions include:

 - The Building Blocks of Life and Law: What Is a Sperm?
 What Is an Egg?
 What is an Embryo?

 - Creating Life in the Lab: In Vitro Gametogenesis (IVG) and Synthetic Human Entities With Embryo-Like Features (SHEEFs)

 - The Wild East and the Worried West: Pioneers or Outlaws?

 - What Next for Genome Editing?
 Politics and the Public